-By Susan McCarthy
+by Susan McCarthy

-As a young adult living in my oh-so-crowded bedroom in my parents’ oh-so-crowded house, I couldn’t store items beneath my bed because the room was so filled with bulky furniture, I would have never been able to get the items from under the bed.
+As a young adult living in my oh-so-crowded bedroom in my parents’ oh-so-crowded house, I couldn’t store items beneath my bed because the room was so filled with bulky furniture, I would have never been able to get the items out from under the bed.

-If you have limited space, using the area beneath your bed can be a necessity.
+However, if you have limited space, using the area beneath your bed can be a necessity.
 However, the risk of forgetting the items there or storing things you don’t need but feel you should hold onto “just in case” can cause stuff to accumulate.

 Sorting through “just in case” items is another key to becoming organized because you’re asking yourself to finally decide what to do with an item instead of delaying the decision indefinitely.

-Declutter Under the Bed
+How to Declutter the Space Under the Bed

 Remember, using a space intentionally is fine.
 It’s when items get shoved out of the way and end up hidden under the bed that they become clutter. (“Company’s coming, quick, get this stuff out of the way!
 Shove it under the bed!)